Getting started with the MVC project template¶

 ,

-with several blocks going in various area of layout.html
+with several blocks defined in layout.jinja

 .
-For more information
+For more information on layouts

 function.

-For example, modify hello.html
+For example, modify hello.jinja

 to use dynamic content from a model: